 Cost of Healthcare

 Ontario has a public healthcare system which means as a resident of Ontario, you do not have to pay any additional expenses for a visit to the hospital.
 If you go to a clinic, the visit would be free however you would need to pay for prescriptions.
+To be eligible you would need to have an OHIP card.

 Note that Dental is not covered within the Healthcare system in Ontario which means you have to pay for expenses out-of-pocket.
 Fillings could cost $150-300 depending on the dentist plus x-rays if needed.
 You will need to contact the dentist to get the exact pricing for dental work.

-Guidance on Healthcare
+Guidance on Private Insurance

-If your employer/school offers a private healthcare plan, do opt into it especially if it covers dental.
+If your employer/school offers a private healthcare plan, do opt into it especially if it covers dental/vision.
 If your spouse is working, then you might have the option to be covered through your spouse’s plan.

 If you are going to a nightclub it’s going to be $5-15 for entry and about $10-15 per drink.
 A visit to the Cinema is going to cost you about $15.